instructure/canvas-lms/doc/api/tools_intro.md

 course modules</a> or used to <a href="file.assignment_selection_placement.html" target="_blank">deliver custom assignment experiences</a>.
-Canvas supports some additional integration points using LTI (see the "Placements" dropdown in the left hand navigation here) to offer a more integrated experience and to allow for more customization of the Canvas product.
+Canvas supports some additional integration points using LTI (see the "Placements" dropdown in the left-hand navigation here) to offer a more integrated experience and to allow for more customization of the Canvas product.
 This is accomplished by <a href="file.lti_dev_key_config.html" target="_blank">configuring additional settings</a>
 on external tools used inside of Canvas and by leveraging <a